heimrichhannot/contao-subcolumns2grid-migration-bundle/README.md

 After the migration, you should check the affected pages and modules for any issues.

-- The migration will migrate global subcolumn profile definitions from your `config.php` to grid definitions of any template you choose or of a new template.
+- The migration will migrate global subcolumn set definitions from your `config.php` to grid definitions of any template you choose or of a new theme.
 - The migration will migrate database-defined subcolumn definitions to grid definitions of any template you choose or of a new template.
 - The migration will transform subcolumn content elements to grid content elements.